-On Windows you will need to install Windows compiling requirements
+On Windows see Windows compiling requirements#Quickstart.

 Mac OS X

 HSpeak on FreeBSD is untested.
 32-bit hspeak could probably be compiled because a package is available (see below), while 64-bit compiles will probably require cross compiling.
+Also, GNU make (gmake) is likely needed for compiling release builds of HSpeak using scons, but you can easily create a slower debug build instead (simply with scons hspeak) or compile it without gmake or scons by running euc hspeak.exw once you have installed Euphoria... however it probably requires gcc.

 Only Euphoria 4.1.0+ support compiling 64-bit builds (with a 64-bit copy of Euphoria).
 However, currently (as of mid-2017) there are no builds of the latest version (4.1.5) of Euphoria for OSX, FreeBSD, or 64-bit GNU/Linux.
 So instead download Euphoria 4.1.0 from https://sourceforge.net/projects/rapideuphoria/files/Euphoria/4.1.0-beta2/